Like a little taste of vacation in your bottles? Try our pineapple mint kombucha recipe!

 - Add the sugar and stir until dissolved.

-- Add water to reach a total of 3 liters (your tea is now lukewarm).
+- Add water to reach a total of 3 litres (your tea is now lukewarm).

-- Cover the container with the fabric and elastic.
+- Cover the container with the cloth cover and secure with an elastic or string.

 - Leave to ferment for 10 to 15 days at room temperature.